KannonZenetism/zenetism-field-physics/structural-physics/SP11-embodiment-dynamics.md

 At the metric terminus, this principle acquires direct consequential force:

-- **Centropic Gravity** draws the embodied being toward integration: through Soma and Biosa, through L₂ (Anthra/Nousa), through L₃ (Archeus/Noeüs), and toward L₄–L₅ and Aionic return
+- **Centropic Gravity** draws the embodied being toward integration: through Soma and Biosa, through L₂ (Anthra / Nousa), through L₃ (Archeus / Noeüs), and toward L₄–L₅ and Aionic return
-- **Entropic Gravity** draws the embodied being toward fragmentation: through Malara and Mania, through IL₂ (Echthros/Skotos), and toward IL₃–IL₅ and dispersive collapse
+- **Entropic Gravity** draws the embodied being toward fragmentation: through Malara and Mania, through IL₂ (Echthros / Skotos), and toward IL₃–IL₅ and dispersive collapse

 Gravity is not sophistication.
 The praying grandmother whose heart faces Source with unwavering focus generates more centropic momentum than the scholar who possesses complete metaphysical vocabulary but lacks pure intent.
 Articulation is not salvation.
 The mind may map the stars, but the heart is what sails toward them.